Puda14/Sport-Shop/README.md

 - Start time : from the announcement of the exercise in the Sun scholarship program

-- Development time: 7 days (although the deadline is 11 days, there is a clash with the JLPT exam schedule)
+- Development time: 7 days (3/7/2023 - 9/7/2023 although the deadline is 11 days, there is a clash with the JLPT exam schedule)

 - Reason for development: to practice web programming skills and combine passion for sports, hence the name SportShop

-- Role: Full-stack, completely self-made
+- Role: Full-stack

 - Technologies used: